Prince Harry's Proposal to Meghan Has Everyone Clucking About Chicken

 In case you aren't one of the romance-obsessed people that know the myth of the "engagement chicken," you may be asking yourself, "What's the 'engagement chicken'"?
 Well, that's a good question.

-The "engagement chicken" is a meal so magical, so tasty, so delicious that when you cook it for a man you love, the gentleman (who may or may not be a member of the royal family) that you've set your sights on will "put a ring on it."
-So basically it's bewitched husband-getting fowl.
+The "engagement chicken" is a meal so magical, so tasty, so delicious that when you cook it for a man you love, the gentleman (who may or may not be a member of the royal family) that you've set your sights on, will "put a ring on it."
+So basically it's a bewitched, husband-getting fowl.

 According to lore (okay fine, Wikipedia), the recipe was developed in the '80s by Glamour Magazine editor Kim Bonnell, following a trip to Italy.